 The Fund's ability to dispose of property is restricted as a result of the Fund's REIT status.
 The Fund will be subject to a 100% tax on any gain realized on the sale or other disposition of any property (other than foreclosure property) that it owns, directly or through a subsidiary entity (other than a TRS), that is deemed to be inventory or property held primarily for sale to customers in the ordinary course of trade or business unless a safe harbor applies.
 Whether property is inventory or otherwise held primarily for sale to customers in the ordinary course of a trade or business depends on the particular facts and circumstances surrounding each property.
-The Fund intends to avoid the 100% prohibited transaction tax by (1) conducting activities that may otherwise be considered prohibited transactions through a TRS, (2) conducting its operations in such a manner so that no sale or other disposition of an asset it owns, directly or through any subsidiary other than a TRS, will be treated as a prohibited transaction, or (3) structuring certain dispositions of the Fund's properties to comply with certain safe harbors available under the Code.
+The Fund intends to avoid the 100% prohibited transaction tax by (1) conducting activities that may otherwise be considered prohibited transactions through a TRS, (2) conducting its operations in such a manner so that no sale or other disposition of an asset it owns, directly or through any subsidiary other than a TRS, will be treated as a prohibited transaction, or (3) structuring certain dispositions of the Fund's property will not be treated as inventory or property held primarily for sale to customers in the code.
 However, no assurance can be given that any particular property will not be treated as inventory or property held primarily for sale to customers in the ordinary course of a trade or business or that a safe harbor will apply.